What is it?

-Kasun held a carboard sign with “Welkom Noora” on the airport alley.
-Anxious, he scanned every passenger coming out of the arrival gate.
+Kasun held a carboard sign over his head in the busy airport terminal.
+Anxious, he turned his sign, pointing “Welkom Noora” to every passenger coming out of the gate.
 Kasun was about to meet his girlfriend's sister for the first time.
 Among the crowd, he spotted a tall blond girl with a taller backpack.
 Noora saw the sign and waved at him.

-He loaded her backpack in the trunk and headed north through the capital's traffic.
-Noora was eager to discover her sister’s new life.
 First was Kasun.
 His family owned a small restaurant on the lagoon, where he met Edda.
-She immediately saw the restaurant's untapped potential and pitched Kasun about it.
-She convinced him that a few marketing efforts would bring more business, and she proved it.
+She immediately noticed the restaurant's untapped potential and pitched Kasun about it.
+Sharp and assertive, Edda convinced Kasun that a few marketing efforts would bring in more business.
+She was right.
 Her early wins won her a place of choice in Kasun's family.
 That night, Edda was hosting the restaurant’s first corporate event.

-The road in front of the restaurant was full of cars.
-Kasun parked at the back, and they entered from the service door.
-The main hall was packed with people eating and chatting.
-Noora peaked around and saw her sister giving instructions to the staff.
-Like Sauron's eye, Edda saw everything.
-She rushed through the crowd to hug her sister.
+The road in front of the restaurant was packed with cars.
+Kasun drove around and parked in the back.
+They entered from the service door.
+The main hall was full of people in fancy clothes, eating and chatting.
+Noora spotted her sister instructing the staff.
+Like Sauron's eye from its high tower, Edda saw everything.
+She rushed through the crowd and hugged her sister.

-She hugged her again and disappeared in the crowd.
-Noora found Kasun counting the heads.
+She hugged her again, kissed her on the cheek, and vanished in the crowd.
+Kasun was counting the people in the room.

 Noora followed Kasun to a little bungalow in the restaurant backyard.
 In her room was a double bed with a mosquito net, a cute bathroom with a shower, and a water hose next to the toilet.

-Kasun: You’ll need adapters for your devices.
-There is one on your night table, with the wifi password.
+· KASUN: You’ll need adapters for your devices.
+There is one on your night table, with the Wi-Fi password.
+If you need anything, knock on the bungalow over there.
 I'll see you tomorrow.
 Good night!

 Noora turned on the fan and crawled under the mosquito net.
 Too excited, she wanted to go out, explore the area, spend time with Edda, and eat the food she read so much about.
-She opened her book, and slept with a smile on her face.
+She opened her book and dozed off.

-Noora woke up at dawn, put on her flip flops, and left her room.
+Noora woke up at dawn.
+She washed her face, put on her flip flops, and walked out of her room.
 The first lights showed the lagoon in all its glory.
-Glassy waters, coconut trees, and mosquito clouds greeted her first steps on the sand.
-She ran inside for repellent and returned to explore the neighborhood.
-In her morning wandering, Noora found a tiny, secluded bay next to a rice field; the perfect spot for her surprise.
+Glassy waters, coconut trees, and mosquitoes greeted her.
+She walked along the lagoon up to a rice field.
+On the other side was a cute tiny beach, intimate and secluded, the perfect spot for her surprise.